syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:** Then, implement the [GetMatchingIndexes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteFilterBehavior.html#Syncfusion_UI_Xaml_Editors_AutoCompleteFilterBehavior_GetMatchingItemsAsync_Syncfusion_UI_Xaml_Editors_SfAutoComplete_Syncfusion_UI_Xaml_Editors_AutoCompleteFilterInfo_) method of `IAutoCompleteFilterBehavior` interface to create your own suggestion list (containing the indices of the filtered items) based on the text entered in the `AutoComplete` control that needs to be shown in drop-down.
-The `GetMatchingIndexes` method contains following arguments.
+**Step 2:** Then, implement the [GetMatchingIndexes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteFilterBehavior.html#Syncfusion_UI_Xaml_Editors_AutoCompleteFilterBehavior_GetMatchingItemsAsync_Syncfusion_UI_Xaml_Editors_SfAutoComplete_Syncfusion_UI_Xaml_Editors_AutoCompleteFilterInfo_) method of `IAutoCompleteFilterBehavior` interface to create your own suggestion list (containing the indices of the filtered items) based on the text entered in the `AutoComplete` control that needs to be shown in the drop-down.
+The `GetMatchingIndexes` method contains following arguments:

-* [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the filter behavior, which holds information about `ItemsSource`, `Items` properties, and so on.
+* [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the filter behavior, which holds information about `ItemsSource,` `Items` properties, and so on.
 * [filterInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteFilterInfo.html) - Contains details about the text entered in `AutoComplete` control.
-Using this text, you can prepare suggestion list which gets displayed in drop down list.
+Using this text, you can prepare suggestion list, which gets displayed in the drop-down list.

 The following gif shows how to display cities in a drop-down based on the country name entered in the `AutoComplete` control.